 We also want to offer a partial work-trade/scholarship option for minorities.
 There are limited work trade/scholarship spaces available, so please be in touch if you are interested.

-When: We do not have exact dates yet, but we will start in February 2019 and continue through October 2019.
-We will meet on Sundays from 8-3 with virtual classes (online) on Wednesdays from 6-9.
-We will not meet every week.
+When: We will begin February 9, 2019 and continue through September 2019.
+We will meet on Saturdays from 9-5 with virtual classes (online) on Wednesdays from 6-9.
+We will meet every other week, with some shuffling of dates to free up holiday weekends.
 In addition to these classes, there will be non-contact hours that each student can complete on their own time.
+These are the dates we will be meeting.
+There will be make-up options if there are conflicts that cannot be worked out.

 Prerequisites: If you're concerned that you are not far enough on your yoga journey to join this YTT, please talk to Amanda or Shelby.
 It is a common misconception that you have to have a very impressive yoga practice before you can teach, but we think there are other areas that are much more important.
 If you're interested, just ask, we'd love to help you figure it out.